Poem code: Description

-We could select the five words THE WABE TOVES TWAS MOME, which are at positions 4, 13, 6, 1, and 21 in the poem, and describe them with the corresponding indicator group DMFAU.

-The five words are written sequentially, and their letters numbered to create a transposition key to encrypt a message.
-Numbering proceeds by first numbering the A's in the five words starting with 1, then continuing with the B's, then the C's, and so on; any absent letters are simply skipped.
-In our example of THE WABE TOVES TWAS MOME, the two A's are numbered 1, 2; the B is numbered 3; there are no C's or D's; the four E's are numbered 4, 5, 6, 7; there are no G's; the H is numbered 8; and so on through the alphabet.
+The five words the, wabe, toves, twas, and mome could be selected, at positions 4, 13, 6, 1, and 21 in the poem, and be described with the corresponding indicator group DMFAU.
+The five words are written sequentially and their letters numbered to create a transposition key for encrypting the message.
+The letters are numbered alphabetically and sequentially in order of appearance, and any absent letters are skipped.
+In the example of the wabe toves twas mome, the two A's are numbered 1 and 2; the B is numbered 3; there are no C's or D's; the four E's are numbered 4, 5, 6, 7; there are no G's; the H is numbered 8; and so on.
 This results in a transposition key of 15 8 4, 19 1 3 5, 16 11 18 6 13, 17 20 2 14, 9 12 10 7.

 This defines a permutation which is used for encryption.
 First, the plaintext message is written in the rows of a grid that has as many columns as the transposition key is long.
 Then the columns are read out in the order given by the transposition key.
-For example, the plaintext "THE OPERATION TO DEMOLISH THE BUNKER IS TOMORROW AT ELEVEN RENDEZVOUS AT SIX AT FARMER JACQUES" would be written on grid paper, along with the transposition key numbers, like this:
+For example, the plaintext "THE OPERATION TO DEMOLISH THE BUNKER IS TOMORROW AT ELEVEN RENDEZVOUS AT SIX AT FARMER JACQUES" would be written in a grid, along with the transposition key numbers, as: